What's covered in this article?

 Energy recovery ventilators (ERV) are very similar to HRVs and work in a very similar fashion, with the major difference being that ERVs will also recover some of the moisture from the stale air in your home before it’s vented to the outside.
 That way, the fresh air coming in can be heated/cooled and humidified before it’s circulated through your home.

-ERV systems are ideal in two main scenarios: in humid climates that experience warm summers and in dry climates that experience cold winters:
+An ERV system in Canada is ideal in two main scenarios: in humid climates that experience warm summers and in dry climates that experience cold winters:

 ERVs for Hot and Humid Climates